18F/18f.gsa.gov/_posts/2022-01-21-what-have-you-learned-from-other-18F-designers.md

 18F is a learning organization.
 We continue learning from each other by regularly communicating, collaborating, and sharing our ideas (in video calls, leaving real-time feedback in docs, everywhere we can) with teammates.

-In a recent design chapter meeting, we asked the team: “What have you learned from others at 18F?”
+In a design chapter meeting, we asked the team: “What have you learned from others at 18F?”
 Here’s what our designers had to say.

 <!-- TOC depthFrom:2 depthTo:2 withLinks:1 updateOnSave:0 orderedList:0 -->